A Probabilistic Approach to The Perfect Sum Problem: Probabilistic Analysis

 \paragraph{\hyperref[sec:proof4]{Lemma 2}:} We now have all of our terms in covariance accounted for which allows us to conclude \hyperref[sec:l3]{Lemma 3} by simply plugging in the values from our previous derivations. \paragraph{\hyperref[sec:proof5]{Lemma 3}:} We now have all the components to find the variance of the sum of a subset and by simply plugging in our calculated values from the above sections we arrive at \hyperref[sec:th2]{Theorem 2}.

 \paragraph{\hyperref[sec:proof6]{Theorem 2}:} This conclusion provides us with significant information about the distribution of possible sum values and is vital to our application for approximating a solution.
-Note that as $k$ approaches $n$, the variance goes to 0.
+Note that as $k$ approaches $n$, the variance goes to 0 which intuitively makes sense since we know that once we $k=n$ we are just taking the sum of the whole set.